-- (a) generally acceptable as being a reasonable outlook of the future; and - (b) if and only to the extent that, there are fixed or presently determinable future prices or costs to which we are legally bound by a contractual or other obligation to supply a physical product, including those for an extension period of a contract that is likely to be extended, those prices or costs rather than the prices and costs referred to in paragraph (a). - 11.
-Numbers may not add due to rounding. - 12.
-The estimates of future net revenue presented in the tables above do not represent fair market value. - 13.
+- (a) generally acceptable as being a reasonable outlook of the future; and - (b) if and only to the extent that, there are fixed or presently determinable future prices or costs to which we are legally bound by a contractual or other obligation to supply a physical product, including those for an extension period of a contract that is likely to be extended, those prices or costs rather than the prices and costs referred to in paragraph (a).

+- 11. Numbers may not add due to rounding. - 12.
 We do not have any synthetic oil or other products from non-conventional oil and gas activities.